University of California, Merced – 2020 Campus Expansion

 A research lab that advances sustainability

 The Sustainability Research and Engineering Building is where students and faculty are advancing UC Merced’s climate-focused mission.
-With classrooms next to research labs on every floor, the layout creates the possibility for serendipitous discoveries.
+With classrooms next to research labs on every floor, the layout cultivates an environment for serendipitous discoveries.

 Open office areas and circulation located at the building perimeter maximize daylight and sweeping natural views through to the laboratory blocks at the interior of the building.
-Areas for meeting, informal gathering, and circulation promote interaction between students, researchers, and departments, fostering community within a forward-looking learning environment
+Areas for meeting, informal gathering, and circulation promote interaction between students, researchers, and academic departments, fostering community within a dynamic learning environment.

 To maximize flexibility, both wet and dry laboratories are organized into modules and set within a standard structural grid, which enables them to be customized and reconfigured over time for an evolving curriculum.
 A central chemical storage and distribution facility, designed to support science buildings campus-wide, is located in the basement of the building adjacent to the loading dock.